gx1400/wiki-aredn-kcmesh/guides/proxmox_aredn.md

-#Proxmox Mesh Node Setup
+# Proxmox Mesh Node Setup

 A quick guide to getting aredn running as a virtual machine on the x86 hypervisor, Proxmox.
 This may be handy for hosting a tunnel capable of more users than a router.
-This guide is a work in progress, and makes the assumption that your proxmox server is on your non-aredn internal network using one adapter.
+This guide is a **work in progress**, and makes the assumption that your proxmox server is on your non-aredn internal network using one adapter.

-##Preparations
+## Preparations
 Click the name of the host in your datacenter you will be putting your vm on Expand the **System** section if needed and click **Networking** Double click the **Linux bridge** device that your machine will use (Usually **vmbr0** by default on a machine with one network card)
 Enable the **VLAN aware** checkbox and click **Ok** Reboot your proxmox host

-##Creation
+## Creation
 Click **Create VM**
 General tab: set a machine name
 OS tab: select **Do not use any media** and leave the guest as **Linux** version **6.x - 2.6 Kernel**